 Injured in a Slip and Fall Accident?
 Find Out If You Can Sue

-Posted on behalf of Janet, Jenner & Suggs on Apr 20, 2017 in Personal Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on April 20, 2017 in Personal Injury Blog Posts

 Property owners in Massachusetts have a legal obligation to take certain steps to prevent visitors to their property from suffering injuries in slip and fall accidents.